thezachcarter/OhMyGods/to-do.md

 [x] add new monsters to database query

 FIX BUGS
+[ ] 'FETCH_USER' removal causing weirdness.
 [ ] Fix text overflow in god names
 [ ] Fix DEFEAT display race condition bug, remove extra crap like unused reducer.
-[x] send proper data for increasing god power through ^ button and updating monster power [ ] fix log out screen, bug occurs when logging out from battle [x] reset userDisplay so all new users see how to play, useEffect? if user logs out in another screen it may stay same for next user
+[x] send proper data for increasing god power through ^ button and updating monster power [x] fix log out screen, bug occurs when logging out from battle [x] reset userDisplay so all new users see how to play, useEffect? if user logs out in another screen it may stay same for next user
 [x] devotion is resetting to 47? seems to set to user id